Barn Raisers Time Bank: Building Community in Pittsburgh's North Hills.....and Beyond!

 The Philosophy of Time Banking

-Watch an interview with the brilliant Dr Edgar Cahn, social activist and founder of Time Banking.
+Watch an interview with the brilliant Dr Edgar Cahn, social activist and founder of Time Banking, and take a look inside how a time bank in Vermont is working.

-Watch an interview with the brilliant Dr Edgar Cahn, social activist and founder of Time Banking.
+Watch an interview with the brilliant Dr Edgar Cahn, social activist and founder of Time Banking, and take a look inside how a time bank in Vermont is working.